shiprajain14/kafka101/Lab03/README.md

 	$ curl -X GET http://localhost:8080/received
 	[Hello1]
 	```
 	> Note: When you call the /received endpoint for the first time, it will retrieve ALL previous messages.
-For the subsequent calls, you only retrieve the new messages as the old messages were `cleaned` when the first call was made.
+For the subsequent calls, you only retrieve the new messages as the old messages were `cleaned up` when the first call was made.

 1. Repeat the /send and /received calls for additional verification.